damccorm/DistributedGraphProcessingSystem/README.md

 This takes in a graph and finds a 2 coloring of the graph if it exists.
 It is contained in the 2_coloring folder.
 In order to use it, set the values of vertices to 0.

+## PageRank

+This takes in a graph and finds the PageRank of all vertices.
+It is contained in the pagerank folder.
+In order to use it, set the values of vertices equal to the number of vertices in the graph.

 ## MORE ALGORITHMS TO COME

 # Architecture: